5 years at Microsoft, my lucky story!

 I decided it was time to try to join Microsoft.
 I had already finished college and would only have to do my degree.
 It was ready.

-Remember @Leandro Prado that I talked about a while ago?
+Remember @Leandro Prado, who I talked about a while ago?
 He was already working at Microsoft, and since he worked with me, he told me about an open position on his team.
-The job was exactly my profile, and what we did together at the company, and I was sure this was my opportunity.
+The job was exactly my profile and what we did together at the company, and I was sure this was my opportunity.
 I applied for this position, and he referred me to the manager.
-The vacancy was for São Paulo, but I always knew that I would have this change, for the second time, leaving the city where I had most of my family and friends.
+The position was in São Paulo, but I always knew that I would have this change, for the second time, leaving the city where I had most of my family and friends.
 I owe you a lot for remembering me and the dream I always had.
-Thanks, @Leandro, for being my gateway to my dream, for being the greatest of luck, for being a friend and colleague for all these years working together.
+Thanks, @Leandro, for being my gateway to my dream, for being the greatest of luck, and for being a friend and colleague for all these years working together.
 I will never forget what you did for me, and I will always be here when you need me.

 This interview was a mix of nervousness, anxiety, joy, and everything else you can imagine when you are close to achieving a dream.
 I was in my bed, sitting, sweating, prepared for the questions to come.
-It was a remote interview since I wouldn’t have to go to São Paulo for her.
-I did not imagine that I would have two and a half hours (2:30) of the interview with the most varied questions, extremely technical, and who did not give room to escape.
-He left the interview without knowing if he had succeeded, although he was happy to answer some key questions.
-I worked all my life with what I needed in the vacancy, always study to know the latest news and details of the tool and applied processes, even so, we are not talking about a small company, but the largest IT company in the world!
+It was a remote interview since I wouldn’t have to go to São Paulo for it.
+I did not imagine that I would have two and a half hours (2:30) of an interview with the most varied questions, extremely technical, and no room to escape.
+I left the interview without knowing if I had succeeded, although I was happy to answer some key questions.
+I worked all my life with what I needed in the position, always studying to know the latest news and details of the tool and applied processes.
+Even so, we are not talking about a small company, but the largest IT company in the world!

-After that, I also did a minor interview with the vacancy manager to see my profile.
+After that, I also did a minor interview with the position’s manager to see my profile.

 Finally, after some time, I received the news that I had passed and received the offer to move to São Paulo.

 That was the way to Microsoft.
 After that, I have a whole life inside the company.
-Things that I would never live in a smaller company.
+Things that I would never do in a smaller company.
 I was PFE (Premier Field Engineer) of TFS / DevOps for about 3 years.
 I moved from Curitiba to São Paulo, and then I moved to Rio de Janeiro; I moved to São Paulo again.
-I have worked with many clients, so many that it is difficult to count; I wrote a book, made many presentations, and met many, but many people of which I am proud and happy to be so lucky.
-I have many good stories and experiences that I would like all my friends to have these growth opportunities.
+I have worked with many clients, so many that it is difficult to count; I wrote a book, made many presentations, and met many, many people of whom I am proud and happy to be so lucky.
+I have many good stories and experiences, and I would like all my friends to have these growth opportunities.

-And you know whats is most cool?
-Since the beginning of history, I have a companion who there sometime before going to Ireland, who accompanied me throughout this journey and will continue to accompany me throughout my life, I hope.
-My girlfriend, girlfriend, wife, life, and best luck in the same place as my parents, @Gabi, Thanks!
+And you know what’s most cool?
+Since the beginning of the story, I have had a partner who was there sometime before going to Ireland, who accompanied me throughout this journey and will continue to accompany me throughout my life, I hope.
+My girlfriend, wife, life partner, and best luck in the same place as my parents, @Gabi.
+Thanks!
 I love you!

 When you look at someone and think that person is lucky, ask them, and you may be surprised at how lucky they are in life.
-Lucky to have people around who can help, lucky for opportunities, lucky to have privileges that others, unfortunately, do not have, such as family support, education, food, etc. And above all, luck comes with effort and dedication.
-If you are lucky in life and do not know how to enjoy it, you will remain the same, in the comfort zone, and you will never have the luck you want.
-If you still think this is a lucky story, you didn’t get my message, reread it!
+Lucky to have people around who can help, lucky for opportunities, and lucky to have privileges that others, unfortunately, do not have, such as family support, education, food, etc. And above all, luck comes with effort and dedication.
+If you are lucky in life and do not know how to enjoy it, you will remain the same, in your comfort zone, and you will never have the luck you want.
+If you still think this is a lucky story and didn’t get my message, reread it!

-Please, I would like to hear your feedback, I want to improve, and for that, I need know-how.
+Please, I would love to hear your feedback.
+I want to improve, and for that, I need your insights.

 See you soon!